maseh90/CS329masonHARTWEGER/README.md

 As of right now, the creatures are being built with a random range of elements on the main body (between 1 and 10 elements), which can be modified by changing the range of the self.body_num_el in the initialization of the solution file.
 The creatures are then given a random number of limbs (between 1 and 7 limbs), which can be modified by changing the range of the self.number_limbs in the initialization of the solution file.
 The number of elements per limb ranges between 2 and 7 and can be similarly modified by changing the self.number_elements_per_limb range.

+### How the Creature's Brain is Generated

+The brains of the creatures are developed as follows.
+First, it must be understood that the sensor/motor neurons in each body/limb are completely independent of one another.
+Therefore, the body and all the respective limbs essentially have their own isolated connections.

+Within a given body/limb, motor neurons are placed at the intersection of all joints.
+Sensor neurons are randomly assigned to some of the individual segments.
+The sensor neurons are then connected to all the other motor neurons in the body/limb with random weights for each of the generated synapses.
+Once evolution is simulated, these weights will be constantly mutating and changing.
+Here is a diagram of how the brain is constructed for one of the limbs -- this figure can be generalized to all limbs/bodies in the 3D creatures:

 ### Instructions for Running

 NOTE: If the command "python3 search.py produces an error, simply run the command again in Terminal.